 A dead metaphor is a word or phrase that has lost its impact.
 This can occur when a semantic shift occurs over time and the original imagery is lost due to excessive use.
 Using a dead metaphor is like "beating a dead horse," which itself is also a dead metaphor.
 Dead metaphors are still useful when deployed on purpose (e.g., when you have a character who tends to speak in clichés).

 Examples of dead metaphors:

 - He’s champing at the bit.

-As a screenwriter, it’s important not to be cliched.
-Cliches and dead metaphors have a tendency to come off as bad writing, or even worse, boring to the reader.
-Don’t give them one reason for an executive to put your script down!
-If you want to double-check to make sure your script is "cliche-free," here are the top cliches to avoid.
+As a screenwriter, it’s important not to be clichéd.
+Clichés and dead metaphors have a tendency to come off as bad writing, or even worse, boring.
+Don’t give an executive a reason to put your script down!
+If you want to double-check to make sure your script is "cliché-free," here are the top cliches to avoid.

 A mixed metaphor may seem like something worth avoiding.
 But this unique type actually holds a lot of value, for screenwriters in particular.
 A mixed metaphor has the potential to reveal more about a character than the most regal metaphor you can construct.

 What is a mixed metaphor?